SuperSport (South African broadcaster)

-SuperSport previously also had operations in Europe in the Scandinavian, Benelux, Italy, Eastern Europe, Greek & Cypriot regions and had sports channels started by FilmNet, being owned by MultiChoice at the time which have since been replaced.
-They also had operations in Thailand, under the current name True Sport & Egypt and Middle East via Cable Network of Egypt (CNE) & Arab Radio and Television Network respectively.

-The channel broadcasts most of the major sporting events and leagues of association football, rugby, cricket, tennis, golf, motorsport, cycling, boxing, wrestling, hockey, athletics.
-It was formerly the world's largest broadcaster of live rugby and cricket (having been overtaken by Sky Sports), and also the world's second largest Premier League broadcaster, broadcasting matches live and, where possible, in HD through the Premier League's Content Service Sr.
+SuperSport broadcasts a wide array of major sporting events and leagues, including association football, rugby, cricket, tennis, golf, motorsport, cycling, boxing, wrestling, field hockey, and athletics.
+At its peak, it was the world's largest broadcaster of live rugby and cricket, though it has since been overtaken by Sky Sports.
+It also held the position of the second-largest Premier League broadcaster globally, offering live matches and, when possible, high-definition broadcasts through the Premier League's Content Service.

-Apart from its satellite channels, SuperSport also feeds content to M-Net, CSN and occasionally to M-Net HD.
-As of September 2020, much the same way Sky Sports has done, SuperSport started to run thematic channels with most major sports getting their own channels.
+In addition to its satellite channels, SuperSport provides content to M-Net, CSN, and occasionally M-Net HD.
+Following the model of Sky Sports, in September 2020, SuperSport began operating thematic channels, dedicating specific channels to major sports.

+Currently, more than 3.5 million households across Africa access SuperSport via the DStv platform.

 History

 In 1986, M-Net was launched as South Africa's first pay-television channel and, along with Canal+, only the second outside of the United States.
 The channel immediately showed its intention to include sport in its programming line-up, by securing exclusive rights of an important Currie Cup match between Transvaal and Western Province for its first ever broadcast.
 From 1988, sports coverage on M-Net ran under the banner of M-Net SuperSport.

 M-Net SuperSport expanded its range of coverage, including live overseas rugby, cricket, golf, boxing and cycling.
 Following South Africa's readmission into international cricket, SuperSport scored another marketing coup by securing exclusive rights to the 1992 Cricket World Cup.

 When rugby turned professional in 1995, a deal was struck between the newly formed SANZAR and Rupert Murdoch's News Corporation.
 In South Africa, SuperSport was awarded exclusive broadcasting rights of the Super 12 competition, as well as the Tri Nations.
 Following this deal, rugby gradually ceased broadcasting on the SABC, while SuperSport became a carrier of live rugby broadcasts.

 At the same time, Naspers expanded its pay-television operations to a satellite carrier.
 With the launch of DStv in 1995, SuperSport became a multi-channel network and an independent brand, although it was still primarily associated with M-Net.
 The network made full use of the satellite platform to expand its sports offering: For the Olympic Games, six channels are generally used for live events.

+On 4 September 2001, SuperSport moved its locations on the DStv platform.
+All of the SuperSport channels were now located in the 21-29 range while SuperSport Zone moved to channel 20.
+SuperSport International was renamed SuperSport 3, with an emphasis on the "big 3" sports (soccer, athletics, boxing) carried by the network.
+The interactive service, SuperSport Zone, started in May 2001.